Many agents don’t make it - be one of the ones that does. (Updated for 2024)

 Choose a salary goal so that you know where you’re headed.
 This also ties back into your aforementioned business plan.

 Not everyone is cut out to be a real estate agent.
-It takes a goal-driven people-person to succeed in real estate.
+That's OK!
+It takes a certain kind of goal-driven people-person to succeed in real estate.

 So many people are sucked into real estate because it offers a lot of benefits.
 You have a flexible schedule.
 You’re respected in the community.
 You have unlimited earning potential.
 You’re the boss.

-But selling real estate is also a challenge.
+But selling real estate also takes hard work and and entrepreneurial spirit.
 You’re tied to your phone.
 You’ve got to work on your clients’ schedules.
 You have to be passionate, enthusiastic, and doggedly determined if you want to build a solid client list.

 To learn more about what it takes to succeed in real estate, check out these 12 essential qualities.

-Million Dollar Listing and other shows like it are made for TV entertainment – not a realistic portrayal of life for the average agent.
+Million Dollar Listing, Selling Sunset, and other reality TV shows like it are made for TV entertainment – they are not a realistic portrayal of life for the average agent.
 Most won’t make million-dollar transactions during their first year in the biz.

-Up to 25% of agents earn $10,000 or less.
+Up to 25% of agents earn $10,000 or less per year.
 Up to 25% of agents earn over $100,000.
 And then there’s the middle.
-Most real estate agents earn between $25,000 and $104,000 each year, with the average salesperson in Boston earning $65,600 a year, and the average broker in Boston earning $103,720 a year.
+Most real estate agents earn between $25,000 and $104,000 each year, with the average salesperson in Boston earning $79,060 a year, and the average broker in Boston earning $117,024 a year.
 It’s important to adjust your earning expectations as a new agent, so that you’re not disillusioned 6 months from now.
 Don’t worry: If you’re persistent, you will get there, but probably not in your first month.
 It takes time to build up your clientele and become a power seller.

 Let’s start off by acknowledging that it is possible to work part-time as a real estate agent.
 But if your goal is to fully replace your income, and not just to make extra money on the side, you can’t just work part-time.
 It's common sense: if your goal is to make real estate your full time job, then at some point it actually has to become your full time job!